 Double Decker Taco

 This is, as Taco Bell puts it, “like the bunk bed of tacos.”
 If we were to go with a bedding analogy, we would liken it to a pillow-top mattress instead: the firm foundation of crispy taco shell holding the all-important stuffing (ground beef, cheese, and lettuce), with the plush outer layer (i.e., the memory foam equivalent) providing delightful comfort, in the form of a warm, soft tortilla welded to the structurally important taco shell with melted cheese and mashed beans.
 A dream, in short.
-But this one is being carted off to the virtual dump all too soon and will be but a distant memory (luckily, it’s easy to recreate at home).
+But this one was carted off to the virtual dump all too soon (luckily, it’s easy to recreate at home).

 Nacho Crunch Grilled Stuft Burrito